 Location: If you enter the island via Manatee Avenue, you’ll see a sign for Manatee Beach and parking.
 The GPS address is 4000 Gulf Drive, Holmes Beach, FL 34217, in Holmes Beach.

-This beach is fun for the whole family and has a lifeguard on duty.
-It is a gorgeous beach with white powdery sand, seashells, pretty blue-green water, and many beach birds.
+Manatee Public Beach is a great, family-friendly beach with a lifeguard on duty.
+It is gorgeous with its white powdery sand, seashells, pretty blue-green water, and plenty of beach birds.
 You can bring your beach chair and umbrella.
 Or, if you are like us and forget your umbrella, they have on-site rentals.
 Also, don’t forget your volleyball to play on the beach.

 Bean Point Beach: